uga-rosa/estrela.lua/README.md

 All indices accept negative numbers, and both are included when indicating a range.
 -1 means the last element of an array.
 Generally corrected to `i + #self - 1`.
-After it, any indexes that are still out of the array range will be clamped within a range of values between `1` and `#self`.

 # Examples